valencia21/valencia21.github.io/_posts/2021-11-16-the-case-for-tolerance.markdown

 ## Intolerance Leads to Bad Outcomes

 We are often too intolerant of the behaviour of other people, even going as far as making assumptions about a person’s character.
-Making these swift conclusions can lead to bad outcomes:
+Making these swift conclusions can lead to bad outcomes, since we are more likely to:

-- We are more likely to assume the worst about someone, and act as though the worst case is true.
+- Assume the worst about someone, and act as though the worst case is true.
-- We are more likely to miscommunicate.
+- Miscommunicate.
-- We are more likely to cast aside relationships with people, including family, friends and partners, due to our own misjudgment.
+- Cast aside relationships with people, including family, friends and partners, due to our own misjudgment.
 - Etc….

 ## Understanding Character vs Behaviour